 Costa replaces coffee cup recycling logo with 'Tidy Man' in war on waste pledge

-Speaking to edie just before Hugh’s War on Waste aired on BBC One on Thursday night (28 July), Costa’s energy and environment manager Ollie Rosevear confirmed that the Mobius Loop symbol – the three arrows in a triangle – has been replaced by the iconic ‘Tidy Man’ logo to encourage more consumers to responsibly dispose of their cups.
+Speaking to edie before Hugh’s War on Waste aired on BBC One on Thursday (28 July), Costa’s energy and environment manager Ollie Rosevear confirmed that the Mobius Loop symbol – the three arrows in a triangle – has been replaced by the iconic ‘Tidy Man’ logo to encourage more consumers to responsibly dispose of their cups.

 “We’re obviously hugely concerned about this issue and we understand its importance to our customers,” Rosevear said.
 “Until we have absolute clarity as to whether our cups are being recycled, we’ve made the decision to remove the Mobius Loop from our cup and replace it with the Tidyman to push for more responsible disposal of the cup.”

-A Costa cup purchased by an edie team member earlier today (28 July) still displays the 'Mobius Loop' recycling logo, which is to be replaced with the Tidy Man 'in a few weeks'.
+A Costa cup purchased by an edie team member earlier today (28 July) still displays the 'Mobius Loop' recycling logo, which is to be replaced with the Tidy Man "in a few weeks".

-“We’ve been doing some tests across 50 sites in Manchester and London,” Rosevear said.
-“With in-store recycling, we’re actually recovering cups directly from the store, backhauling them and then they are recycled by our partner Veolia, so that we have full responsibility for the waste we have direct control over.”
+He added: “We’ve been doing some in-store recycling tests across 50 sites in Manchester and London.
+With in-store recycling, we’re actually recovering cups directly from the store, backhauling them and then they are recycled by our partner Veolia, so that we have full responsibility for the waste that we have direct control over.”

-And Costa's revamped war on waste action plan doesn't stop there.
-Rosevear went on to reveal that the company has just invested "a significant amount of money" into new research with Sheffield Univeristy to help it create more customer-focused solutions.
+And Costa's revamped coffee cup recycling action plan doesn't stop there.
+Rosevear added that the retailer has just invested "a significant amount of money" into new research with Sheffield Univeristy to help it create more customer-focused solutions.

-"When a customer walks out the door, where will their cup end up?," Rosevear added.
-"Are they going back into their offices, does the cup end up in household waste, or in food bins?
-If we can find that out through this research then we can work out how the cups should be properly processed.
+"When a customer walks out the door, where will their cup end up?
+Are they going back into their offices; does the cup end up in household waste, or in food bins?
+If we can find that out through this research then we can work out how the cups should be properly processed," Rosevear said.

-"Onwards from that, once those cups get into the recycling process, what happens next?
+"And once those cups get into the recycling process, what happens next?
 Are they making their way through mixed recycling facilities?
 Where are the key challenges occurring?
 That's what we're hoping to find out."

-Meanwhile, a sustainability representative for fellow coffee retailer Starbucks - which was also singled out by Hugh's War on Waste - declined to speak with edie about how it is tackling the paper cup recycling issue.
-A spokesperson for the brand did, however, submit a comment via email.
+Sustainability representatives for fellow coffee retailers Starbucks and Caffe Nero – which were critised by Fearnley-Whittingstall in his programme – declined to speak directly with edie about how they are tackling the paper cup recycling issue.
+But a spokesperson for Starbucks UK did submit a comment via email.

 The Starbucks UK spokesperson said: "We are committed to reducing the impact of waste generated in our stores.
-Reusable cups are a key part of our overall waste reduction strategy – and we have been offering a money off incentive to anyone who brings in a reusable cup for over a decade.
+Re-usable cups are a key part of our overall waste reduction strategy, and we have been offering a money off incentive to anyone who brings in a reusable cup for over a decade.

-"The ability to recycle our take-away cups, whether at home, at work, in public spaces or in our stores, is dependent upon many factors, including local government policies and access to recycling markets such as paper mills and plastic processors.
+"The ability to recycle our takeaway cups – whether at home, at work, in public spaces or in our stores – is dependent upon many factors, including local government policies and access to recycling markets such as paper mills and plastic processors.
 For this reason, we don’t include recycling symbols on our paper cups.